soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

     -O
 ```

 We can write many executables descriptions.
-In this case we only need one.
+In this case we only have one.

 ---